Open Awards

 Open Awards is a national Awarding Body and Access Validating Agency with headquarters in Liverpool.
-They are regulated by Ofqual and are an Access Validating Agency.
+They are regulated by Ofqual, Qualification Wales and are an Access Validating Agency.
 They create and award educational and vocational qualifications from Entry Level to Level 4 (education), as well as Access to Higher Education Diplomas.
+They offer qualification across England and Wales.
 They also offer unregulated units.

 The company is registered with the Quality Assurance Agency, and with the Ofqual, the Office of Qualifications and Examinations Regulation.
 The awards are offered by schools, colleges, businesses and offender learning institutions across England.